agrigittest/tests-athan/README.md

 test on only push without commit nok

-Test mod from github pull down to netbeans
+Test mod from github pull down to netbeans ok it works